 Your afternoon slump might be caused by what you ate for lunch.
 If you’re feeling tired, reach for a snack that will give you sustained energy rather than a sugar-induced crash.
-Nuts, fruit, yogurt, and whole-grain bread are all great options that will help regulate blood sugar and keep you feeling full and focused until dinnertime.
+Almonds, fruit, yogurt, whole-grain bread, or a smoothie treat are all great options that will help regulate blood sugar and keep you feeling full and focused until dinnertime.

 2. Stretch, exercise, or just walk

 Sitting in the same position all day is not only bad for your posture, but it can also make you feel sluggish.
 To feel invigorated, you need to get the blood flowing to your brain and muscles.
 A study shows that going to the gym in the afternoon not only energizes you but also increases productivity.
 Take a few minutes every hour or so to walk around, stretch, or just do some simple exercises at your desk.
 Pro tip: You get even extra benefits if you walk in nature.